bablokb/cp-sysmon/Readme.md

 PC-Installation
 ---------------

-The PC-script needs the Python package `psutil` to collect performance data like free memory, disk space or CPU-temperature.
+As a prerequisite the datacollector-script needs the Python package `psutil` to collect performance data like free memory, disk space or CPU-temperature.
 Install this package either using your package-manager or with pip.

-If you are running Linux, use:
+Afterwards, if you are running Linux, use:

     git clone https://github.com/bablokb/cp-sysmon
     cd cp-sysmon
     sudo pc/tools/install

-to install the script, an udev-rule and a systemd-service.
+to install the datacollector, an udev-rule and a systemd-service.
 The latter two are not strictly necessary, but they automatically start the PC-script whenever a suitable MCU is plugged in.
 The script is copied to `/usr/local/bin/cp_sysmon.py`, the udev-rule to